icedman/search-light/README.md

 * Gnome 46 port is ready for testing
 * Gnome 45 port is ready for testing
 * Gnome 44 and prior will be under g44 branch
+* Gnome 48 port is ready for testing

 ### Features